 Phase 1 exam comprised of questions developed by Phase 1 educators.

 6.2(4) MoMS-Dando a Luz

-A program for preclinical students who are actively following a pregnant patient under the supervision of a UW faculty or community physician
+Medical Students Offering Maternal Support (MoMS)-Dando a Luz is program for preclinical students who are actively following a pregnant patient under the supervision of a UW faculty or community physician.